 Road bikes are for Project HERO City of Reno Veteran program participants only.

 Bikes will be rented for a 6 month period at no charge.

 Veterans must participate and use bikes for sanctioned Project HERO events and rides.

 If there are participation issues, City of Reno reserves the right to request immediate return of Project HERO City of Reno equipment.

 America's Warrior Partnership - Four Star Alliance

 Is membership of nationally recognized programs of excellence, who provide therapeutic and community based recreation services to veterans and their family members.
 The City of Reno is honored to be recognized by the America's Warrior Partnership for providing programs of excellence.
 The City of Reno will benefit from membership in the alliance by gaining knowledge through research about how to continue to develop programs that impact the lives of veterans and their families.
-For more information about America's Warrior Partnership and Four Star Alliance visit https://americaswarriorpartnership.org/
+Visit America's Warrior Partnership and Four Star Alliance website for more information.

 Military Sports Camp